pagkly/Zed/Investopedia4/How Pareto Analysis and the 80_20 Rule Work.md

 ### Steps of Pareto Analysis

 By applying the [80/20 rule](https://www.investopedia.com/articles/active-trading/022715/20-rules-followed-professional-traders.asp), problems can be sorted based on whether they affect profits, customer complaints, technical issues, product defects, or delays and backlogs from missed deadlines.
-Each of these issues is given a rating based on the amount of revenue or sales, and time lost, or the number of complaints received.
+Each of these issues is given a [[Rating|rating]] based on the amount of revenue or sales, and time lost, or the number of complaints received.
 A basic breakdown of the steps could involve:

 -   Identify the problem or problems
 -   List or identify the cause of the issues or problems noting that there could be multiple causes